 Making a Complaint about a Collection Agency

 If you are dealing with a collection agency and feel they are violating these rules, contact the supervisor or manager of the agency and express your concerns.
 If the matter cannot be resolved, contact us to file a complaint.
-A complaint has to be filed by the person owning the debt.

 Be sure to have: